 Mediation is a process in which two parties sit down with a neutral third party called a mediator.
 During this process, the mediator cannot take sides or provide legal advice.
 Instead, the mediator listens to both parties regarding the issues that must be resolved and helps those parties to develop compromises in order to come to a mutually agreeable resolution in order to avoid divorce court.

 Divorce mediation in Virginia may take place with or without lawyers present.
 However, it is advisable to retain the services of a Virginia divorce attorney to protect your rights and interests.

 Benefits of an Attorney

-There are a number of reasons why an individual may want an experienced attorney present during the mediation process.
+There are a number of reasons why an individual may want an experienced Virginia divorce attorney present during the mediation process.
 First, it is important to note that, as prescribed under mediation rules, the mediator cannot provide legal advice to either party.

-Thus it can be extremely useful for a person to have a mediation attorney present who can provide legal advice regarding any proposed compromises that are made.
+Thus it can be extremely useful for a person to have a mediation lawyer present who can provide legal advice regarding any proposed compromises that are made.
 Such advice is of considerable importance, as it allows an individual to understand his or her rights within the context of any proposed agreements, and what those rights would be without said agreements in place.

 If a mediation is conducted without attorneys, the mediation will typically take place over a series of meetings.
 Generally, the two parties go in for initial meetings with the mediator.
 During these initial meetings, the mediator gives both parties the opportunity to: